 Although originally built as a fortress, to defend the Seine and the city, the Louvre was never once used in a military campaign.
-In part one of the history of this palace now dedicated to art we saw that within a couple of centuries of its construction the Louvre fortress was in the centre of Paris instead of at the edge.
+In part one of the history of this palace now dedicated to art we saw that within a couple of centuries of its construction the Louvre fortress was in the centre of Paris instead of at its edge.
 That's because Paris had expanded far beyond the original city walls built during the reign of Philippe Auguste.

 The story of the Louvre continued to its next stage when Charles V moved the royal residence from Île de la Cité to the fortress/palace in 1365.
 This kicked off a two-hundred year period of improving the residence, culminating in the renovations by Francis I (r.
 1515 to 1547).
 As France's power and wealth grew, it was time to create a truly regal seat of government.